mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

-- **Unit 4: Collections and Operations.** In Unit 4 we study the principal collections in Python: *lists*, *tuples*, *sets*, and *dictionaries*.
+- **Unit 4: Collections.** In Unit 4 we study the principal collections in Python: *lists*, *tuples*, *sets*, and *dictionaries*.
+Collections are ways of grouping objects.
 In Level I we will work mostly with lists and tuples.
-We will work systematically with sets and dictionaries in Level II.
+We will work systematically with sets and dictionaries in Python, Level II.

 <p>&nbsp;</p>